Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elwise_function.md

 <div style="text-align: justify">
 <p>Here we call the function_choice method with a list of two lambda functions.
-In the case that B was not a matrix, we assume that the user wants to add/subtract the same scaler from each element.
+In the case that B was not a matrix, we assume that the user wants to add/subtract the same scaler to each element.
 This is a simple function of each element and is reflected in the first lambda function in the list.
 On the other hand, if the B argument was a matrix, the second lambda function of two variables (x and y: the $i,j$ elements from the original matrix and matrix B) will be applied:</p>
 </div>